edelloro/TO-THE-MOON-AND-BACK/README.md

 Design Patterns in C#
 Problem Solving methodologies

 Synopsis of Problem:

 Interview Question

-Calculate the fuel required to travel to the moon an back for a spaceship with payload the size of a car.
+Calculate the fuel required to travel to the moon an back for a spaceship the size of a car.

 Use as many calculations of your own as possible.